esper-io/console_docs/docs/apps/approveapp.md

 :::tip
 Be sure the application supports the appropriate minimum API level and country for the GMS devices' application.
-If either of these is mismatched, Google Play will prevent installing the application onto non-conforming devices either during provisioning or while installing from Esper.
+If either of these is mismatched, Google Play will prevent installing the application onto non-conforming devices either during onboarding or while installing from Esper.
 :::